Track pull requests in your SCM system

 You can drill down to a pull request's details to see its source and target branch, and to access a link to the pull request in the SCM.

 To manually associate a pull request with a feature or backlog item, within the pull request details pane click Link to Backlog Items.
-To remove a link, click Unlink to Backlog Items (in the context of a feature, user story, quality story, or defect).
+To remove a link, in the context of a feature, user story, quality story, or defect, click Unlink to Backlog Items.

 Note: Within a feature you see its directly associated pull requests, and those propagated by its user stories.
 At the feature level, you can only unlink pull requests that are directly associated with the feature (and not those that were propagated).

-In the Team Backlog module, the Development > Pull Requests tab shows all the pull requests in the workspace, including those that are not associated with a specific feature or backlog item.
+In the Team Backlog module, open the Development > Pull requests tab.
+You can see all the pull requests in the workspace, including those that are not associated with a specific feature or backlog item.

-You can filter these by team, team member, release, milestone, and other fields.
+You can filter pull requests by team, team member, release, milestone, and other fields.

 See also: